128technology/docs/docs/config_command_guide.md

 Default: sha256

 :::warning
-&amp;#x27;authentication-type&amp;#x27; is deprecated and will be removed in a future software version
+`authentication-type` is deprecated and will be removed in a future software version
 :::

 ##### enumeration